unnynet/unnynet-docs/eng/docs/index.md

 ###[Out-of-the-box](/basic/basic)

-Integration of UnnyNet is extremely easy and takes not longer than 10 minutes.
+Integration of Balancy is extremely easy and takes not longer than 10 minutes.
 Instead of wasting your time on implementing features which any other game already has, focus your energy on creating the best game!

 ###[Data Editor](/data_editor/basic)

 Create and edit your game data in the most convenient way.
-UnnyNet will automatically deliver that data to your game.
+Balancy will automatically deliver that data to your game.

 ###[Cloud Storage](/basic/storage)